GoldenMM/liveodds/README.md

 <br>

 ## Racing
-There are only 3 classes, **Racing**, **Meeting** and **Race**.
-The Racing class provides a few methods to assist in accessing Meeting objects, which contain Race objects for each race at the meeting.
+There are 3 classes, **Racing**, **Meeting** and **Race**.
+The Racing class provides a few methods to assist in accessing Meeting objects which contain Race objects for each race at the meeting.
+Odds can be retrieved for the full meeting in the Meeting class or from individual races in the Race class.

 <details>
 <summary>Racing class details</summary>